Blooms February 2025

 Disruption this week from both rain and a crew of painters repainting all 40 windows and doors on the house.
 2.8" of rain over two days, bringing our rain year's total to 4.48".

-This is the free Hellebore I got at a local nursery shutting down:
+This is the free Hellebore I got a few weeks ago at the local nursery that closed down:

 Metrosideros 'Springfire' providing significant support to the local nectar drinkers at the moment: